mslooten/codeshot/README.md

 So the feature set will remain sparse, but there's a few areas I think we could improve on:

-- Adding more languages!
-I've been lazy and just added the languages I use the most.
 - Storing the last-used settings in localstorage (and retreiving them, obviously)
 - Adding a custom watermark image (e.g. a logo or something) on one of 8 positions (left, right, center x top, middle, bottom).
 - Doing some more work on cross-browser